NithinKuruba/tech-docs/OpenID/session-logout.md

 The RP optionally can register `frontchannel_logout_session_required`, a boolean value that insists OP to include `iss` and `sid` in the logout request to the RP.

+The OP has to provide `frontchannel_logout_supported`, boolean value in the response of the discovery endpoint so that RP can know if the OP has support for Front Channel Logout.

 ### User Agent Blocking Third Party Cookies

 Due to the blocking of third party cookies, the iframe loaded by OP with RP provided logout URI   would fail and the reason for that is the `frontchannel_logout_uri` in the OP iframe would be blocked from accessing end user's login state as the OP iframe and RP belong to different origins.
 The back channel logout wouldn't be impacted by this blockage.